 Does my child have autism?

-If you suspect your child has developmental delays, we’re here to help with useful information to help you make the best decision for your child.
+If you suspect your child has developmental delays, we’re here to help with useful information to help you make the best decision for your child, and whether he or she should enroll in a program of child care for autism.
 Talk to one of our specialists to learn more.

 Call us on 1300 752 617